Road Trip to Klitmøller, Blokhus, and Løkken in Denmark

 Løkken

-The beaches in this part of Denmark are very flat with compact sand which means you can drive along the beach from Blokhus to Løkken.
-You can also travel this distance along the main road which is about a 20-kilometer stretch or about 13 miles.
+The beaches in this part of Denmark are very flat with compact sand, which means you can drive along the beach from Blokhus to Løkken.
+You can also travel this distance along the main road, about a 20-kilometer stretch, or about 13 miles.

-It will also take you longer if you get stuck in the sand with your vehicle.
-I was very aware of this risk and was careful not to slow down too much or weir off the main tracks in the sand.
-At one point, however, we pulled over ever so slightly to the side to take photos of the sand dunes.
+It will also take longer if your vehicle gets stuck in the sand.
+I was aware of this risk and was careful not to slow down too much or drive off the main tracks in the sand.
+However, we pulled over ever so slightly to the side to take photos of the sand dunes.

 Two surfers headed for the waves in Løkken, Denmark